chanioxaris/devops-docker-mooc/Part1.md

 `$ docker rm $(docker ps -a -q) --force`

-Remove all images
+Remove all images.

 `$ docker rmi $(docker images -q)`

-List containers
+List all containers.

+`$ docker ps -a`

 ![screenshot](img/Part1/1.2_containers.png)

-List images
+List images.

+`$ docker images`

 ![screenshot](img/Part1/1.2_images.png)

 ### 1.3

-Create a new container from `devopsdockeruh/pull_exercise` image in interactive mode
+Create a new container from `devopsdockeruh/pull_exercise` image in interactive mode.

 `$ docker run -it devopsdockeruh/pull_exercise`

-Use 'basics' for input as described in the image readme at Docker hub.
-This result to the secret message "This is the secret message"
+Use `basics` for input as described in the image readme at Docker hub.

+This result to the secret message `This is the secret message`

 ![screenshot](img/Part1/1.3.png)

 ### 1.4

-Create a new container from `devopsdockeruh/exec_bash_exercise` image
+Create a new container from `devopsdockeruh/exec_bash_exercise` image.

 Use exec command to start a bash session into the container.

 `$ docker exec -it 7041c75c110d bash`

-Tail the log file and find the secret message "Docker is easy"
+Tail the log file and find the secret message `Docker is easy`.

 ![screenshot](img/Part1/1.4.png)

 ### 1.5

 First of all we need to install the curl command as it's not pre-installed in the ubuntu image.
-Then create a new container in interactive mode to wait for input of the website.
+Then create a new container in interactive mode so that waits for user input.

 `$ docker run -it --rm ubuntu sh -c 'apt-get update; apt-get install curl -y; echo "Input website: "; read website; echo "Searching..."; sleep 1; curl http://$website;'`